 You can see a second frame that we found in the same shop here.

-Some of the notable Neoclassical design elements of this frame include the bead pattern, double-bead and reel pattern, plain cove and the most notable egg and dart pattern at the top edge.
-Also, the outer edge has a rais-de-coeur pattern all around.
-(As seen in last image at bottom.)
+Some of the notable Neoclassical design elements of this frame include the bead pattern, double-bead and reel pattern, plain cove and the most important egg and dart pattern at the top edge.
+Also, the outer edge has a rais-de-Coeur pattern all around.
+(As seen in the last image at the bottom.)

 Also, be sure to check out the Rococo frame from the same outing.

 This Rococo frame, probably a transitional Louis XV – Louis XVI reproduction, was found at Antiques on the Farmington in Collinsville, Connecticut.
 First of all this frame does not appear to be old.
 Also, it definitely seems like it was designed to capture the look and feel of the Rococo period.

 The most noteworthy Rococo style features are the oval sight, elaborate corner foliate cartouches and swept sides and back.
 There is also a nice contrast between the antiqued gold ornamentation and the faux wood finish on the inner portions of the frame.
 Yet, in my experience, I have not come across an authentic frame like this with different gold and wood areas.

 In conclusion, I like this frame despite it being newer.
 The mirror could be removed, and a formal oil portrait would go nicely with this style of frame.
 (There was another frame in the Neoclassical style that we found, check it out here.)